- Our Guide: Things To Do Helsinki With Kids

 The complementary toiletries included bath salts— which I absolutely made use of after walking myself off my feet seeing the city—an unusual and nice touch.

 My double room would have been ok with a very small child.
 They do have bigger rooms for families.
-I would absolutely stay here with teens but younger kids who scare easily might be a little unsettled.
+I would absolutely stay here with teens, who might like the hotel’s dark past.
+Younger kids might be a little unsettled.
 Whether you show your kids the prison cells still left in the basement is up to you.

 You can reserve the hotel sauna by the hour and enjoy the outdoor patio if you catch a warm day.